pengfeng/ask.py/README.md

 A single Python program to implement the search-extract-summarize flow, similar to AI search engines such as Perplexity.

+- You can run it with local Ollama inference and embedding models.
 - You can run it on command line or with a GradIO UI.
 - You can control the output behavior, e.g., extract structured data or change output language,
 - You can control the search behavior, e.g., restrict to a specific site or date, or just scrape